chrisdhalstead/bitlocker-scripts/README.md

-# bitlocker-sensors
+# bitlocker-scripts
-Sensor Scripts for Workspace ONE UEM to Configure Bitlocker
+PowerShell Scripts for Workspace ONE UEM to Configure Bitlocker

 These scripts are provided 'as-is' and is not supported by VMware

-They should be deployed as Workspace ONE UEM Sensors for Windows 10/11
+They should be deployed as Workspace ONE UEM Scripts for Windows 10/11

 ------

-**bitlocker_cipher_strength_sensor.ps1** - Set the Encryption Cipher Strength for Bitlocker Enabled Drives (OS, Physical or Removable)
+**<u>bitlocker_cipher_strength.ps1</u>** - Set the Encryption Cipher Strength for Bitlocker Enabled Drives (OS, Physical or Removable)

 Return Type: String